gherlein/gonetmon/README.md

 address and keep a running total.
 It will dump a basic stats page every minute for hosts that had any traffic that minute.

-###  Gonetmon License

-This project is released under the MIT License.
-Please see details [here] (https://gherlein.mit-license.org).

 # Prometheus

 ## Configuration